Machined Stainless Steel Safety Razor Grades and Other Metals

 Aluminum(Aluminium) Safety Razors

-This metal is a very inexpensive material, super easy to machine, and very light however in a wet environment it will corrode quicker than all stainless-steel grades, this material is particularly prone to "pitting corrosion".
+This metal is a very inexpensive material, super easy to machine, and very light however in a wet environment it is more likely to corrode than all stainless-steel grades, this material is particularly prone to "pitting corrosion".
 Often a coating is applied to the surface but this will wear off either by use or crack when the DE razor is inevitably dropped.
 The aluminum will corrode at the crack and where the raw metal is exposed, from there it will spread.
-The material is not as hard as stainless and can bend if dropped.
-We do not use Aluminum because of its softness, corrosiveness, and "bend-ability".
+We have not used Aluminum because of its softness, corrosiveness, and "bend-ability".
 Instead, we believe Titanium is a better option for a lightweight heirloom razor.
+The one benefit of this material is it is generally very inexpensive.
+They make for a good starter safety razor.

 Brass Safety Razors